Opinion

 A real‑world case study.

-The final piece showing how even native species can behave aggressively.
+The bridge showing how even native species can behave aggressively.

 Of course, once you’ve finished debating which plants belong on the "naughty list," there’s still the rest of the yard to manage.
 Here are a few more slightly opinionated articles that are just as essential to a well-rounded garden conversation.